MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ## Overview

 A store selector module is used to "Pick-up" a product in a selected store.
-In 10.0.13, the module has  additional capabilities that allow it to showcase a "Find a Store" page to display available stores.
+In 10.0.13, the module includes additional capabilities that allow it to showcase a "Find a Store" page to display available stores.
 In this topic, we will discuss how the module can be used in both modes.

 The Store selector module allows the user to input a location (city, state, address etc) to search for stores within a search radius.
 When the module is launched initially, it uses the customer's browser location (if consent is provided) as the initial location to find stores.